mymanerik/aws-container-security-demo/README.md

 First, the ECR registry was configured with an "Enhanced scanning" rule.
 This rule was set to trigger a "Scan on push" for any image pushed to the wiz-secure-app repository.

-(This is where you drop 'Screen Shot 1.jpg')
+'Screen Shot 1.jpg'

 DEMO 2: The "Result" - The Vulnerability Report

 After pushing the container, the scan ran automatically and found 1 High, 1 Medium, and 1 Low vulnerability in the container image and its base layers.
 This proves the ability to catch CVEs before deployment.

-(This is where you drop 'Screen Shot 2.jpg')
+'Screen Shot 2.jpg'

 DEMO 3: The "Proof" - The Final Deployment

 After debugging and pushing a fixed image, the container was successfully deployed to a serverless AWS Fargate task.
 The application is live and accessible via its public IP address on port 5000.

-(This is where you drop 'Screenshot 3.png')
+'Screenshot 3.png'

 Skills Demonstrated